 Self-Invested Personal Pension (SIPP) | A UK pension that offers individuals complete control over their investments.
 The scheme allows UK expats to invest in a broad range of assets and grow their wealth. |

-Qualifying Non-UK Pension Scheme (QNUPS) | A QNUPS is defined by UK legislation but doesn’t include the tax relief benefits you’d get with a SIPP. |
+Qualifying Non-UK Pension Scheme (QNUPS) | A QNUPS is defined by UK legislation but doesn’t include the tax relief benefits you’d get with a SIPP.
+Transferring directly from a UK-registered pension to a QNUPS will normally trigger UK unauthorised payment tax charges, unless the QNUPS is also recognised by HMRC as a QROPS and you meet the conditions for a QROPS transfer (including the Overseas Transfer Allowance and Overseas Transfer Charge rules). |

 Recognised Overseas Pension Scheme (ROPS) | A pension plan that has notified HMRC about its eligibility to accept pension transfers but doesn’t meet the required criteria for tax benefits. |